StephanRaab/FIDE-Chess-Data/Chess Scripts/Step 5 - Analysis/README.md

 - The graphs look like play-dough that has been slowly compressed over time.
 - There were no players rated below 2200 in many of the early datasets provided by FIDE.
-- Around 2014, both the male and female distributions looked fairly Guassian in their shape
+- Around 2014, both the male and female distributions looked fairly Gaussian in their shape
 - Since 2014, FIDE's rating floor of 1000 has prevented players from naturally falling below the floor.
-I will look to explore the differences between the male and female distributions (both are heavily right skewed, but the female distribution is even more so) moving foward.
+I will look to explore the differences between the male and female distributions (both are heavily right-skewed, but the female distribution is even more so) moving forward.
 There's an interesting sociological phenomenon present here that has not been vocalized in public yet.

 # ⌚ Time Length

-Note: The `Analysis.pdf` file take a several minutes to knit because of funcions like `rbindlist()` that combine all of the datasets together.
+Note: The `Analysis.pdf` file take several minutes to knit because of functions like `rbindlist()` that combine all of the datasets together.

 ---